Design and build your dream life, or just decide to be happy

 • can’t remember the last time she did something simply because she wanted to

-We didn’t try to fix everything at once.
-She chose one simple shift: a 20-minute block of time each evening that was hers alone.
+We worked together to choose one simple shift: a 20-minute block of time each evening that was hers alone.
 No chores.
 No multitasking.
 No being “on call.”
 Just a small, protected space where she wasn’t responsible for anyone else.

 I had to show her that wanting to live more for herself didn’t mean she was selfish; it meant she was finally being honest with herself and everyone in her life.
 Once she was honest about her feelings, she could make choices that helped her instead of draining her.